 The museum has established itself as a temple of good design both in the exhibits and in the architecture itself – particularly since its move to a rather spectacular location on the edge of Holland Park a few years ago.

-I’ll admit, it took me by surprise how much I enjoyed strolling around the museum – particularly as it shines a spotlight on so much of the good design we take for granted in our day to day lives.
+We’ll admit, it took us by surprise how much we enjoyed strolling around the museum – particularly as it shines a spotlight on so much of the good design we take for granted in our day to day lives.

 Free Activities in London

 The House of Vans runs loads of cool events and workshops from its Waterloo location.

 From skate school to live music nights – it’s always worth checking out the event calendar to see what’s going on.

 It also just so happens to run a series of cinema nights that should go straight to the top of your list of top free things to do in London.
 Old-school action movies, feel good films – you name it, they show it.

 No need to book, just check the schedule, turn up and watch.

 Central London is eye-wateringly expensive right?
 Wrong.